 And the park is really well situated.
 It is right next to Câmara Municipal de Espinho (Municipality of Espinho), the public library, the Multimeios Cultural Center, and the center of Espinho town.

 If you wandered the entire open-air market, this might be a good spot for a short break.

 As I mentioned earlier, the Espinho city centre is right next to João de Deus Public Park.
 The city centre consists of a few blocks of pedestrian-friendly roads.
 The streets are filled with retail shops, restaurants, cafes, and other facilities like banks and grocery stores.

 The shopping isn’t as great as in Porto but it is still fun to walk through the shopping streets of a small town in Portugal.

 7. Praia da Baia

-Praia da Baia is one of the best beaches along Costa Verde.
+Praia da Baia is one of the best beaches for surfing in Portugal.
 The white-sand beach is located between the two breakwaters next to a wide pedestrian promenade.
 It is excellent for swimming, surfing and simply relaxing on the beach.

-The beach is very popular with locals and visitors throughout the year.
+This beach on Costa Verde is very popular with locals and visitors throughout the year.
 Plus, it draws an even bigger crowd whenever there are competitions held at Praia da Baía.
 Athletes come to this beach to compete in beach volleyball, surfing and bodyboard championships.